hubtype/botonic/README.md

 # 🐣 Introducing Botonic Open Source Framework

-[Botonic](https://botonic.io) is a full-stack framework to create chatbots and modern conversational apps made with ❤️ by [Hubtype](https://www.hubtype.com/).
+[Botonic](https://botonic.io) is an open source full-stack framework to create chatbots and modern conversational apps made with ❤️ by [Hubtype](https://www.hubtype.com/).

 It's built on top of: